jelsonjay/crud-vuejs/README.md

 # CRUD-Vuejs
- min project crud built with vue.js
+ This is a min project crud built with vue.js